ShashankVenkatramani/cse15l-lab-reports/lab-report-4-week-8.md

 expected:<[a.com, a.com, example.com]> but was:<[a.com)](b.com, a.com(()), example.com]>
 ```

 Similar to snippet one, in order to make my code work for snippet two it would involve a large code change.
 Since I scan for every link within the markdown without checking if its a valid markdown link, it captures the false positive of b.com.
 In order to fix this it would require validation of the surrounding syntax around a link, and would not be a <10 lines change.
+This is not a problem with nested parentheses, brackets, and escaped brackets on capturing links, but validating them, I need to check that they are structured in a way that would be accepted by markdown.

 ## Test Three